 Many modern cameras cannot only take still pictures, but also record videos.
 The A6000 indeed provides for movie recording, while the 40D does not.
 The highest resolution format that the A6000 can use is 1080/60p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the A6000 has an electronic viewfinder (1440k dots), while the 40D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the A6000 offers a wider field of view (100%) than the one in the 40D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the A6000 has a higher magnification (0.70x vs 0.59x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 40D and Sony A6000 along with similar information for a selection of comparators.

 One feature that is present on the 40D, but is missing on the A6000 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.

 The 40D writes its imaging data to Compact Flash cards, while the A6000 uses SDXC or Memory Stick PRO Duo cards.